eprev/eprev.org/_drafts/introduction-to-css-explorer.md

 the picture above).
 For each specificity (tuple) it shows the total number of selectors of this specificity in the specific profile.

+Other graphs are: number of selectors in your CSS files and total number of selectors in profiles, how many of them contain rules with the `!important` directive, average and median values of selector’s specificity for CSS files and profiles.

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-selectors.png)

+You are able to explore all these graphs for a specific profile.
+To do this, you have to select the particular profile in the dropdown list.

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-profile.png)

+So, `server` report is quite a powerful tool.
+Keep in mind, images above are for the profiles of one humble CSS file.
+There is also `inspect` report (it’s the default one).
+If you run `node-specificity explore v8.json`, it will print out the list of all selectors in the given profile, the summary on specificity numbers and the histogram, which is very similar to the one you can see above.

 ![Screenshot of the ‘server’ report](/assets/posts/css-explorer-cli.png)